-- You can view the QWERTY Keyboard Shortcuts Menu by pressing Option+K by default. - If you'd like to customize any of the default key commands, please refer to the following overview: - The top level of this menu is a table of all shortcuts available in the app; the left column lists the action/command names, while the right side labels the corresponding key combination for each particular action. - Activating any command listed at the top-level will open a secondary submenu labeled Reassign Shortcut.
+- Option+K is the default combination to toggle the QWERTY Shortcut List menu, descried in detail below: - The top level of this menu is a table of all shortcuts specific to SP; the left column lists the action/command names, while the right-hand side labels the corresponding key combination for the corresponding action - .
+To customize any of the default key commands: - Activating a row listed at the top-level will open a secondary submenu labeled Reassign Shortcut.
 This will allow you to edit the QWERTY shortcut for that command.
 Reassign Shortcut has two main input fields.
-At the top is a text field for entering the letter or character, and below it are optional key modifiers including Command, Option, and Control.
+At the top is a text field for entering the letter or character; below it, key modifiers including Command, Option, and Control are provided.
 Activating one of the latter items will check or uncheck the corresponding key modifier.
-To finish editing the shortcut, return to the top level menu using the back button at the top-left. - To unassign the shortcut so that it is not mapped to any action, activate the Unassign Shortcut button at the very bottom of Reassign shortcut submenu. - To restore all shortcuts to their default bindings, return to the QWERTY Keyboard Shortcuts Menu top level, then activate upper right corner button labeled "Defaults.."
+To finish editing the shortcut, return to the top-level menu using the back button at the topleft.

+- To un-assign a shortcut such that it is not bound to any key combination, activate the button labeled Reset Command to Default at the very last row of the Reassign Shortcut submenu. - To restore all shortcuts to their default bindings, return to the QWERTY Keyboard Shortcuts Menu top level, then activate the Defaults button at the upper right corner of the submenu window.